-“The Ice Man” somehow found the strength to stand his ground more in round 11, the first round since the fifth that went to McCrory’s side of the ledger.
+“The Ice Man” somehow found the strength to stand his ground more in round eleven, the first round since the fifth that went to McCrory’s side of the ledger.
 Still, the more powerful blows were coming from Jones and he refused to surrender his momentum.
-Then came the final round and it saw McCrory put his bicycle in the garage as the fans at the Reno Convention Center were treated to three minutes of non-stop action.
+Then came the final round and it saw McCrory put his bicycle in the garage as the fans at the Reno Convention Center were treated to three thrilling minutes of non-stop action.
 It was toe-to-toe for the finale of a duel that proved more entertaining than anyone really had a right to expect and the crowd gave both fighters a standing ovation at bout’s end.

-However, the 12 round distance clearly hurt Jones here as anyone could see that an exhausted McCrory would have been very hard pressed to survive three more rounds; it took all he had to make it to the final bell.
+However, the twelve round distance clearly hurt Jones here as anyone could see that an exhausted McCrory would have been very hard pressed to survive three more rounds; it took all he had to make it to the final bell.
 Minutes later the decision was announced and considering the fact that the whole point of the affair was to decide a new champion in the wake of Leonard’s departure, the end result could not have been more unsatisfying: a draw.
-While one judge saw Jones the winner by two points, another scored it for McCrory by three, and the final judge’s card read 115 to 115.
+While one judge saw Jones the winner by two points, another scored it for McCrory by three, and the third judge’s card read 115 to 115.

 Make no mistake, McCrory vs Jones I was a legitimately close fight and in terms of unjust draw verdicts it’s not even in the same conversation as say Chavez vs Whitaker, Antuofermo vs Hagler or Holyfield vs Lewis.
-But even so, the crowd booed the decision and many felt that if anyone had gotten a raw deal it was Jones.
+But even so, the crowd booed the decision and many felt that if anyone had gotten a raw deal, it was Jones.
 He had clearly landed the harder blows and put McCrory on the defensive for lengthy stretches.
 Indeed, many at ringside were dismayed with the American’s impersonation of a long-distance runner.

 At least Jones had the comfort of knowing a rematch would be coming his way.
 The WBC wasted no time in ordering one and the following August fight fans had McCrory vs Jones II, this time in a largely empty outdoor stadium at the Dunes in Vegas.
 Amazingly, the bout was almost a carbon copy of the first fight with the taller American getting off to a fast start and Jones coming on in the later rounds.
 But there were two key differences which likely decided the outcome.
 One was the fact the iron-tough Jones suffered the first knockdown of his career in the opening stanza, courtesy of a perfectly timed one-two combination.
 The second big difference was that this time McCrory finished the match strongly and won the final round with a gutsy effort; thus a split decision verdict went Milton’s way.